Wicked (musical): Inception and development

 The book, lyrics, and score for the musical were developed through a series of readings.
-In these developmental workshops, Kristin Chenoweth, the actress whom Schwartz had in mind while composing the music for the character, joined the project as Glinda.
+In these developmental workshops, Kristin Chenoweth, the actress whom Schwartz had in mind while writing the character, joined the project as Glinda.
 Stephanie J. Block played Elphaba in the workshops (she played Elphaba in the first national tour and later as a Broadway cast replacement) before Idina Menzel was cast in the role in late 2002.
 Earlier that year, the creators recruited New York producer Stone, who began planning the Broadway production.
 Joe Mantello was engaged as director and Wayne Cilento as choreographer, while designer Eugene Lee created the set and visual style for the production inspired by W. W. Denslow's original illustrations for Baum's novels and Maguire's concept of the story being told through a giant clock.
 Costume designer Susan Hilferty created a "twisted Edwardian" style in building more than 200 costumes, while lighting designer Kenneth Posner used more than 800 lights to give each of the 54 distinct scenes and locations "its own mood".
 By April 2003, the show was in rehearsals.

 Following the out-of-town tryout in San Francisco in May and June 2003, which received mixed critical reception, the creative team made extensive changes before its transfer to Broadway.
 Holzman recalled:

 Stephen [Schwartz] wisely had insisted on having three months to rewrite in-between the time we closed in San Francisco and when we were to go back into rehearsals in New York.
 That was crucial; that was the thing that made the biggest difference in the life of the show.
 That time is what made the show work.

 Elements of the book were rewritten, while several songs underwent minor changes.
 "Which Way is the Party?", the introductory song to the character Fiyero, was replaced by "Dancing Through Life".
 Concern existed that Menzel's Elphaba "got a little overshadowed" by Chenoweth's Glinda, with San Francisco Chronicle critic Robert Hurwitt writing, "Menzel's brightly intense Elphaba the Wicked Witch [needs] a chance of holding her own alongside Chenoweth's gloriously, insidiously bubbly Glinda."
 As a result, the creative team set about making Elphaba "more prominent".
 In making the Broadway revisions, Schwartz recalled, "It was clear there was work to be done and revisions to be made in the book and the score.
 The critical community was, frankly, very helpful to us."

 Synopsis

 Act One

 The citizens of Oz are celebrating the death of the Wicked Witch of the West.
-Glinda the Good Witch appears and reminisces about their past, beginning with the troubled childhood of the Witch (born Elphaba Thropp) after her mother had an affair and her father, Governor of Munchkinland, disowned her when she was born with bright green skin ("No One Mourns the Wicked").
+Glinda the Good Witch appears and reminisces about their past, beginning with the troubled childhood of the Witch (born Elphaba Thropp) after her mother had an affair and her father, the Governor of Munchkinland, disowned her when she was born with green skin ("No One Mourns the Wicked").